schachmat/git_cc_cmd/README.md

   about spaces in filenames.
 * Merge commits will not be handled, since git seems to not produce a patch-file for them.
+* Changes to files containing only one line will not result in this files author to be output.